-Using acorns in crafts is a wonderful opportunity for upcycling during the fall months!
+Using acorns in crafts is a wonderful opportunity for being creative, especially during the fall months.
 If you are fortunate to have oak trees in your backyard, why not take advantage of this golden nugget of nature and pick some of them up!

 Even though I don’t have trees in my own backyard (save for my neighbor’s ornamentals which overhang somewhat…) I do manage to squeeze in a walk around the block every day – I make it a habit for good exercise) and whilst on my route, there’s three or four mighty oaks that drop these beauties every fall by the scads – so come autumn, I am always at the ready with a grocery store bag ready to pick up as many as I can.

 Look for them in October and November as that’s when I see them the most abundantly.
 They won’t all be perfect, of course….sometimes the caps will be separate from the rest of the seed, no matter, you should definitely pick those up, too!

 Once you’ve acquired for yourself a big enough collection (I’ve made two or three trips – I’ve now got acorns in a mason jar and other compartments….) wash them off (I use Murphy’s Oil Soap, it’s gentle , and will get rid of any residue like dirt or grit without stripping them of their natural oils)

 If you soak them in hot water, perhaps on a stovetop, better yet – that might be enough to eliminate any insects that may have bore their way in (yuck-take care of this now, before you start making anything with your acorn collection!)